AI in crypto

 Big data can give you a big edge over the competition.
 Also, an AI cryptocurrency trading bot can give you trading alerts, allowing you to make investment decisions on your own at certain signals.

 It is also possible to use AI to manipulate a market.
-All that is then necessary to be successful is to have enough AI crypto coins from a network to influence the price and artificial intelligence crypto trading to determine momentum.
+All that is then necessary to be successful is to have enough AI crypto coins from a network to influence the price and artificial intelligence crypto trading to determine the momentum.

 Lightning Labs

 Bitcoin is scarce because there is a maximum number of it.
 Furthermore, it is permissionless, so anyone can use it.
-Since the network is always online, it is also very useful for Artificial Intelligence crypto technology to automate things.
+Because the network is always online, it is also very useful for Artificial Intelligence crypto technology to automate things.

 Getting into an AI technique